BlueQuartzSoftware/DREAM3D/Source/Plugins/Processing/Documentation/ProcessingFilters/MinNeighbors.md

 ## Notes ##

-If any features are removed **and** the CellFeature AttributeMatrix contains any _NeighborList_ data arrays those arrays will be **REMOVED** because those lists are now invalid.
-Re-run the Find Neighbors filter to re-create the lists.
+If any features are removed **and** the Cell Feature AttributeMatrix contains any _NeighborList_ data arrays those arrays will be **REMOVED** because those lists are now invalid.
+Re-run the _Find Neighbors_ filter to re-create the lists.

 ## Parameters ##